brather1ng/RePoE/docs/mods.md

 **Spawning/generating**

 - `adds_tags`: Tags that are added to an item if it has this mod.
-These are taken into consideration when spawning other mods, see `spawns_on`.
+These are taken into consideration when spawning other mods, see `spawn_tags`.
 - `domain`: The domain this mod appears on.
 See [`PyPoE.poe.constants.MOD_DOMAIN`](http://omegak2.net/poe/PyPoE/_autosummary/PyPoE.poe.constants.html#PyPoE.poe.constants.MOD_DOMAIN) for the possible values and explanation.